commonprefix/website/README.md

 ## Static files

 `/public/static` holds all static files: stylesheets, images, fonts and documents.
+For team member pictures, add a smaller version with a suffix of `_w150` (e.g. `john_doe_w150.jpg`).
+You can run `sips -Z 150 john_doe_w150.jpg` to downsize the image.